JuIioCesar/CurriculumVitae/README.md

 Some of his responsibilities inside Globant are:

+Julio has sound experience in software development and 7 years developing iOS applications.
+He's had the opportunity to work onsite at our customer’s offices.
+Globant is the world leading company in software development.
+A place where Julio has developed applications that have been subject of millions of downloads.

+In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
+Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
+He Worked closely with the marketing team to achieve our growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.

+Some of his responsibilities inside Globant are:

+- Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers
+- Conduct technical reviews, audit projects and ensure best practices are followed.
+- Participate in the hiring and interviewing process of technical profiles.
 - Propose innovative solutions to current technical problems.
 - Define architecture strategies and implementations.
 - Contribute on open and closed source proyects.